jlebon/textern/README.md

 #### Notes on gnome-terminal

-If you would like to use gnome-terminal to spawn a terminal application like vim or emacs, note that you will need to work around the fact that the gnome-terminal process *does not* wait for the spawned process before exiting.
+If you would like to use gnome-terminal to spawn a terminal editor like vim or emacs, note that you will need to work around the fact that the gnome-terminal process *does not* wait for the spawned process before exiting.
 This will cause Textern to stop listening for text updates.
 See https://bugzilla.gnome.org/show_bug.cgi?id=707899#c4 for more information.
 You can work around this by using the script